Best Dog Toys of 2021

 Available launcher/ball sizes: Small(2"), Medium(2.5"), Large(3.0"), X-Large(3.5")

-While we love how the Paraflight Glider is easy to throw and floats through the air, its lightweight construction can struggle when it's windy.
+While we love how the Paraflight Flyer is easy to throw and floats through the air, its lightweight construction can struggle when it's windy.
 The soft materials that are comfortable in your hand and in your dog's mouth also can get torn up pretty quickly if the disc becomes a chew toy, so we recommend close supervision if you intend to keep it for a while.
-The gentle padding and excellent flight characteristics make the Paraflight Glider our favorite flying disc.
+The gentle padding and excellent flight characteristics make the Paraflight Flyer our favorite flying disc.

 For intelligent pups that always seem to get themselves into mischief, the Trixie Flip Board puzzle is a great tool to harness and focus their curiosity in a safe and productive way.
 The simple design comes with three different types of puzzle challenges, including discs to slide to the side, cones to lift straight up, and levers to flip to open a lid.
 Filling a few or all of the compartments with treats or kibble provides different levels of challenge for your pup.